rstudio-education/arm-workshop-rsc2019/content/prework/ready.md

 type = "docs"  # Do not modify.

 # Add menu entry to sidebar.
-linktitle = "Workshop readiness"
+linktitle = "Is this workshop for you?"
 [menu.prework]
-  parent = "Overview"
+  parent = "Welcome"
   weight = 1
 +++